-8.6.11.1.3 BoundAsyncObjectEventHandler(SchedulingParameters, ReleaseParameters, boolean, Runnable)
+8.6.12.1.3 BoundAsyncObjectEventHandler(SchedulingParameters, ReleaseParameters, boolean, Runnable)

-BoundAsyncObjectEventHandler(SchedulingParameters scheduling, ReleaseParameter scheduling A SchedulingParameters object which will be associated with the constructed instance.
+BoundAsyncObjectEventHandler(SchedulingParameters scheduling, ReleaseParameter scheduling release noHeap logic scheduling A SchedulingParameters object which will be associated with the constructed instance.
 If null, and the creator is a Java thread, a SchedulingParameters object is created which has the default SchedulingParameters for the scheduler associated with the current thread.
 If null, and the creator is a schedulable object, the SchedulingParameters are inherited from the current schedulable object (a new SchedulingParameters object is cloned).

-8.6.11.1.4 BoundAsyncObjectEventHandler(SchedulingParameters, ReleaseParameters, MemoryParameters, MemoryArea, ProcessingGroup-Parameters, boolean, Runnable)
+8.6.12.1.4 BoundAsyncObjectEventHandler(SchedulingParameters, ReleaseParameters, MemoryParameters, MemoryArea, ProcessingGroup-Parameters, boolean, Runnable)

-BoundAsyncObjectEventHandler(SchedulingParameters scheduling, ReleasePa release A ReleaseParameters object which will be associated with the constructed instance.
+BoundAsyncObjectEventHandler(SchedulingParameters scheduling, ReleaseParameter release A ReleaseParameters object which will be associated with the constructed instance.
 If null, this will have default ReleaseParameters for the BAEH's scheduler.